null-dev/LGTweaks/README.md

 # LGTweaks
 A collection of Xposed tweaks for my LG V60.

+You should probably not use this directly but you can cherry-pick the tweaks you want into your own Xposed module.

 # Tweak list
 - [Double haptics](https://www.reddit.com/r/LGV60/comments/lw07g2/double_haptics_with_nav_buttons_on_android_11/) is disabled
 - Prevent the screen from waking when power is connected/disconnected